libsidplayfp/VICE-testprogs/CPU/shs/readme.txt

 when it steals a cycle from char DMA.
 In each case, one cycle later, and it doesn't perform the & (H+1) on the written value

-The ANDing of the value to be stored with (H+1) is dropped off iff the instruction is executed one cycle later than it would need to execute in order to steal a cycle from a sprite or character DMA, i.e. if it is paused between the third and fourth cycles.
+The ANDing of the value to be stored with (H+1) is dropped off if the instruction is executed one cycle later than it would need to execute in order to steal a cycle from a sprite or character DMA, i.e. if it is paused between the third and fourth cycles.